 - 1 cup kimchi

-- 2 tbsp. soy sauce
+- 2 tablespoons soy sauce

-- 3 tbsp. brown sugar
+- 3 tablespoons brown sugar

-- 1 tsp. sesame oil
+- 1 teaspoon sesame oil

-- ½ cup chicken broth
+- ½ cup chicken broth - or vegetable broth

 - 3 garlic cloves - minced

-- 1 tbsp. cornstarch
+- 1 tablespoon cornstarch

-- Green onions - sliced
+- green onions - sliced

-- Sesame seeds
+- sesame seeds

 Instructions

-For the Tofu:
+For the Tofu

-For the Stir Fry:
+For the Stir Fry

 - Heat 1 tablespoon of the canola oil in a large skillet or wok over medium-high heat.
 Add the tofu and sauté until golden on all sides.
 This should take about 5 minutes.
 Remove from skillet and set aside.